Laughter is the Best Medicine

 Here are two examples of people who took everyday problems and turned them around through laughter and play:

 Roy, a semi-retired businessman, was excited to finally have time to devote to golf, his favorite sport.
 But the more he played, the less he enjoyed himself.
 Although his game had improved dramatically, he got angry with himself over every mistake.
 Roy wisely realized that his golfing buddies affected his attitude, so he stopped playing with people who took the game too seriously.
 When he played with friends who focused more on having fun than on their scores, he was less critical of himself.
-Now golfing was as enjoyable as Roy hoped it would be.
+Now golfing was as enjoyable as Roy had envisioned.
 He scored better without working harder.
-And the brighter outlook he was getting from his companions and the game spread to other parts of his life.
+And the brighter outlook he was gaining from his companions and the game spread to other parts of his life.

 Jane worked at home designing greeting cards, a job she used to love but now felt had become routine.
 Two little girls who loved to draw and paint lived next door.
-Eventually, Jane invited the girls in to play with all the art supplies she had.
+Eventually, Jane invited the girls over to play with all of her art supplies.
 At first, she just watched, but in time she joined in.
 Laughing, coloring, and playing pretend with the little girls transformed Jane’s life.
-Not only did playing with them end her loneliness and boredom, it sparked her imagination and helped her artwork flourish.
-Best of all, it rekindled the playfulness and spark in Jane’s relationship with her husband.
+Not only did it end her loneliness and boredom, but it sparked her imagination and helped her artwork flourish.
+Best of all, it rekindled the playfulness in Jane’s relationship with her husband.

-As laughter, humor, and play become an integrated part of your life, your creativity will flourish and new opportunities for laughing with friends, coworkers, acquaintances, and loved ones will occur to you daily.
+As laughter, humor, and play become integrated into your life, your creativity will flourish and new opportunities for laughing with friends, coworkers, acquaintances, and loved ones will occur to you daily.
 Laughter takes you to a higher place where you can view the world from a more relaxed, positive, and joyful perspective.